 Online Classes

 Most colleges now have the option of online classes.
-If you do not want to be a full-time student, you will benefit more from online classes as they offer quality education in the comfort of your home.
-Since going back to college at age 35 may require you to juggle many responsibilities, online students will thrive more from this alternative option.
+If you do not want to be a full-time student, you will benefit more from online classes as they offer quality education from the comfort of your home.
+Since going back to college at age 35 may require you to juggle many responsibilities, online students can thrive in this alternative learning environment.

 Pros of Online Classes